bonsai-rx/docs/articles/reactive-timeinterval.md

 #### Measure Camera Frame Rate

-Use `TimeInterval` to calculate the rate of camera frame acquisition.
+When working with image sequences, `TimeInterval` can be used to calculate and display the camera frame rate directly.
+Right-clicking the visualizer window will display the FPS in the bottom status bar.
+Make sure to expand the window size so it is visible.

 :::workflow
 ![TimeInterval Application MeasureFrameRate](../workflows/reactive-timeinterval-application-measureframerate.bonsai)